-The PHA may submit a proposal for project-based housing that is owned or controlled by the PHA.
-If the proposal for PHA-owned housing is selected, the PHA will use [insert name of the entity] to review the PHA selection process.
-The PHA will obtain HUD approval of [insert name of entity] prior to selecting the proposal for PHA-owned housing.
+The PHACOC may submit a proposal for project-based housing that is owned or controlled by the PHACOC.
+If the proposal for PHA-owned housing is selected, the PHACOC will use [insert name of the entity] identify a qualified entity to review the PHA selection process.
+The PHACOC will obtain HUD approval of [insert name of entity] the qualified entity prior to selecting the proposal for PHA-owned housing.